erkyrath/quixe/README.txt

     CMem chunk had the wrong format, and a non-standard QFun chunk was stored.)
 This means that saved games from old versions will not load.
   - Fixed bugs restoring a saved-game file with an active heap.
+  - Fixed a bug preventing the game from running if you have Firefox's cookies disabled.
+(Now it will run, but external files will be transient.)
   - Updated the Blorb-resource functions to understand FORM chunks (Glk 0.7.4 amendment).